-His second role is a thankless one.
-He must be a "party-pooper", a "Mr No" who examines every proposed investment project under the microscope of expected returns and advises on whether to reject those that fall below the cost of funds available to the company.
+His second role is a thankles s one.
+He must be a "party-pooper", a "Mr No" who examines every proposed investment project under the microscope of expected returns and advise to reject those that fall below the cost of funds available to the company.